vermaaarti/Hospital-Community-Management-System/README.md

 # Hospital-Community-Management-System
-A management system for the community of hospitals
+A virtual management system for the community of hospitals